base4nfdi/pid4nfdi/static/training/igsn.md

 A collection of related objects that need to be referenced as a whole.
 Individual samples within the collection become *children* of the parent and can be linked hierarchically in the metadata.

 **Sample collection sites**
 The physical location where field sampling was carried out.
 Samples from that site are registered as children of the site record.
+While the collection site itself is not a material sample, it can be registered within the IGSN framework to document provenance and relationships among samples collected at that location.

 **Ephemeral samples**
 Samples that no longer exist — for example, consumed or destroyed during analysis — can still receive an IGSN ID, provided the metadata clearly documents the sample's current status.